alinush/6.824-lecture-notes/l10-treadmarks.md

    + m1 writes x, m2 just reads y
    + **Q:** what does IVY do in this situation?
    + **A:** Ivy will bounce the page between x and y back and forth
- - write amplification: a one byte write turns into a whole-page transfer
+ - **Write amplification:** a 1-byte write turns into a whole-page transfer

 **First Goal:** eliminate write amplification